Device certificates

 Bulk registration

-The user for the device can also be created via the standard bulk registration in the Device management application.
+The user for the device can also be created via the standard bulk registration in the Device Management application.

-The CSV file used in bulk registration should meet the requirements described in Create a bulk device credentials request in the Cumulocity IoT OpenAPI Specification.
+The CSV file used in bulk registration should meet the requirements described in Create a bulk device credentials request in the Cumulocity OpenAPI Specification.
 Moreover, it is required that the CSV file has an additional column AUTH_TYPE with value CERTIFICATES, and that the column CREDENTIALS is either not present or has an empty value.

 Single registration